Types of Degrees Science Technologies Majors Are Getting

 Salaries According to BLS

-Science Tech majors often go into careers where salaries can range from $51,070 to $61,570 (25th to 75th percentile).
+Average salaries range from $51,070 to $61,570 (25th to 75th percentile) for careers related to science tech.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.